finbourne/lusid-sdk-csharp/sdk/docs/PostingModulesApi.md

             var page = "page_example";  // string? | The pagination token to use to continue listing Posting Modules; this              value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request.
 Also, if set, a start value cannot be provided. (optional) var start = 56;  // int? | When paginating, skip this number of results. (optional) var limit = 56;  // int? | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional) var filter = "filter_example";  // string? | Expression to filter the results.
-For example, to filter on the PostingModule type, specify \"id.Code eq '001'\".
+For example, to filter on the Posting Module type, specify \"id.Code eq '001'\".
 For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional)

             try
             {